stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 If you have stable code that is battle-tested, has good unit tests, and doesn't change often, the benefits of types may not matter much and the cost of trying to make changes could be too high.

-If your code is inherently very dynamic - like data analyses making heavy use of dataframes, it can be wise to embrace `Any` where it is needed.
+If your code is inherently very dynamic - like data analyses making heavy use of DataFrames, it can be wise to embrace `Any` where it is needed.
 You may still see big benefits from IDE features from even partial type information.

 In a bigger application, it can be very helpful to focus on providing types at boundaries between systems, and often data validation with libraries like Pydantic or runtime type checkers like beartype and typeguard can help.